 that you take a pain reliever 30 minutes before the procedure.

 - You may want to bring a sanitary pad

 LEEP may be done in a healthcare provider’s office, on an outpatient basis, or as part of your stay in a hospital.
 Procedures may vary depending on your condition and your healthcare provider’s practices.

 Generally, LEEP follows this process:

-- You will be instructed to empty your bladder before the procedure.
+- You will be told to empty your bladder

 - You will lie on an exam table, with your feet and legs supported as for a pelvic exam.